-Different forms of surface preparation can increase the surface energy which increases wetting.
+Different forms of surface preparation can increase the surface energy, which increases wetting.

 New specialty plastic adhesives are eliminating the need to pre-treat the plastic.
-It is always a good idea to start with a clean, dry, surface – and ideally follow plastic surface preparation guidelines.
+It is always a good idea to start with a clean, dry surface – and ideally, follow plastic surface preparation guidelines.

-One form of surface preparation is a primer.
+One form of surface preparation is primer.
 Permabond’s polyolefin primer is for use ONLY with cyanoacrylates.
-It will not increase adhesion of other types of adhesives.
+It will not increase the adhesion of other types of adhesives.
 Permabond cyanoacrylate and POP form strong bonds to polyolefin and silicone.

 For many applications Permabond Polyolefin Primer and a cyanoacrylate bond these plastics very well.
 But are they the strongest adhesive?
-In shear strength these plastic adhesives perform very well and in many cases the bond strength exceeds the strength of the plastic.
+In shear strength, these plastic adhesives perform very well, and in many cases, the bond strength exceeds the strength of the plastic.
 However, cyanoacrylates aren’t a fit for every application.
 If more strength, impact resistance, or water resistance is needed, two component 1:1 mixable structural acrylic polyolefin adhesive may be preferred.

 Permabond’s structural acrylics for polyolefins are 1:1 mixable plastic adhesives that are applied either manually or via automated equipment.
 They do not require surface treatment to form strong bonds to polyolefins.
 The polypropylene lap shears to the left were bonded with Permabond TA4610.
-The adhesive bond is so strong that when pulled, the plastic stretches, deforms, and fails before the bond.
+The adhesive bond is so strong that when pulled, the plastic stretches deforms, and fails before the bond.

 If you want even more strength – especially on PTFE, consider maximizing the joint design.
 Following are some options.